chtoucas/Narvalo.NET/src/Narvalo.Mvp.Web/README.md

 ### TODO

-- Review the async stuff
+- Review and enhance the async stuff (IHttpAsyncHandler, HttpTaskAsyncHandler, new async keyword)